JhordyMora/EasyTimer_HTML_CSS_JS/README.md

-# Data analysis
+# WEB DEVELOPER
 - Document here the project: EasyTimer_HTML_CSS_JS
-- Description: Project Description
+- Description: Easy Timer for practicing my JS, CCS and HTML skils
-- Data Source:
+- Data Source: Universidad nacional de colombia
-- Type of analysis:

 Please document the project the better you can.